srolel/changeless/readme.md

 <module> was built with performance in mind.
 For small to mid-sized data, <module> performs even better than immutable.js, without sacrificing flexibility with a layer of pervasive API.
 If data is organized mainly in arrays and not plain objects, performance goes up further by a hefty margin.

 Memory performance depends on garbage collection, but noticable slowdowns during benchmarking haven't been observed.
-In addition, there is absolutely no "set-up" cost, in time nor memory, since nothing but plain objects and arrays are used (including using the wrapper utility, which does nothing but store a reference to the object and doesn't do anything to it).
+In addition, there is absolutely no "set-up" cost, in time nor memory, since nothing but plain objects and arrays are used (including using the wrapper utility, which does nothing but store a reference to the object).

 ## API Reference